-In addition to being awarded scholarship funding via Cincinnatus, Darwin T. Turner Scholars are considered for financial awards at two levels.
-All eligible students will be reviewed for both award levels.
+In addition to being considered for scholarship funding via Cincinnatus, Darwin T. Turner Scholars are considered for financial awards covering in-state tuition, fees, and a book allowance.

 Scholarship awards are not limited to financial benefits.
 Since its inception, the Darwin T. Turner Scholars Program has built a strong sense of leadership development, community engagement and personal commitment within a close-knit, supportive community of scholars.